zachagreenberg/AdCampaignTesting/README.md

 <p align="center"><img src="images/AmountSpent.png" width="400" height="250" /></p>

-Additionally, the revenue taken in from Ad Verion B was greater than the revenue from Ad Version A.
+Additionally, the revenue taken in from Ad Version B was greater than the revenue from Ad Version A.

 # Hypothesis Testing
 I performed 2 different Hypothesis Tests on the data.
 For the first one, I tested out which ad had the higher amount of clicks: